PeerDB-io/peerdb/README.md

 ## License

-PeerDB is licensed under ELv2.
+PeerDB is licensed under Elastic License 2.0 (ELv2).
 Please see the LICENSE file for additional information.
 If you have any licensing questions please email **founders@peerdb.io**